Persistent storage on Chameleon

 Finally, we can create a directory in the local filesystem, mount the partition to that directory:

-# run on node-persist
+# run on node-block

 sudo mkdir -p /mnt/block